 - Independent study capstone project: An opportunity for students to apply what they’ve learned to a current pressing issue in their public school system.
 Students apply their learnings to a real-world challenge in their organization, culminating in a final deliverable presented within their system, and a final presentation to a panel (including TBC at SOM staff, SOM faculty, and alumni capstone advisers) to reflect on the impact of that deliverable and next steps.

-The program is comprised of both in-person residence weeks on campus in New Haven, and virtual colloquia throughout the duration of the program.
+The program is comprised of both in-person residence weeks on campus in New Haven, and virtual sessions throughout the duration of the program.
 Both in-person and virtual sessions are required.

 A Focus on Equity